CMurtagh-LGTM/dotfiles/README.md

 - add volume to eww
 - work out all the neovim binary dependencies
 - sort out vim autoclose brackets
-- Erwik discord, slack and spotify - wait for a later version
 - mess around with neofetch
 - work out how to control where eww appears - given up on this